leonace924/smart-brain-api/README.md

 # SmartBrain-api - v2
-Final project for Udemy course
+Final project for Udemy course using 'Knex.js' library for connecting to PostgreSQL

 1. Clone this repo
 2. Run `npm install`